iv-menshenin/valyjson/README.md

 | easyjson | large     | 108981 | 4105.4 | 464261 |        28 |
 | easyjson | regular   | 1792   | 7266.8 |  10283 |         9 |
 | easyjson | small     | 33.44  | 2421.9 |    128 |         1 |

+Here I seriously lose in processing speed, but win a little in the number of requests to the memory allocator.
+Not a great achievement, but I achieved my goals (see above).